 Processing of special categories of personal data, which includes data concerning person’s health, are prohibited unless further specific conditions are met.
 The following conditions for processing such data are:

-- Article 9 (2)(g) – processing is necessary for reasons of substantial public interest, on the basis of Union or Member State law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject;
+- Article 9 (2)(g) – processing is necessary for reasons of substantial public interest, on the basis of domestic law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject;

 The substantial public interest processing condition identified is that the processing is necessary for statutory and government purposes.